Three practice problems for interpolating polynomials.

 The second solved problem for the matrix for the quadratic polynomial function.

 In this solved problem, instead of giving three points.
-One point is given, and the slope at that point shall be equal to the slope of the original function, which is e^2x.
-The second derivative P”(0) is equal also to the second derivation of the original function, which is e^2x.
+One point is given, and the slope at that point shall equal the slope of the original function, e^2x.
+The second derivative P”(0) is also equal to the second derivation of the original function, which is e^2x.

 The interpolating quadratic polynomial y value at point zero is estimated by plugging in the function e^2x and setting x=0; the value at point zero equals e^0=1.